AppFair/appfair.github.io/index.md

 ### App Organization

 Your App's name is represented uniquely by a GitHub Organization, so the first step is to [create a new free organization](https://github.com/account/organizations/new).
-The App's organization name must be a two word string consisting of 3-12 letters from the Roman alphabet in upper or lower case (A–Z, a–z) and separated by a hyphen (e.g., "App-Fair").
+The App's organization name must be one or more words consisting of 3-12 letters from the Roman alphabet in upper or lower case (A–Z, a–z), with multiple words separated by a hyphen (e.g., "App-Fair").
 For example, the GitHub organization for the **App Fair.app** catalog browser application itself is [https://github.com/App-Fair/](https://github.com/App-Fair/).

 Your app organization can be structured however you want, and can consist of a team of as few or as many as you like.